Tom Mardikes: Career

+In 1986, Mardikes founded the City Spark recording studio in Kansas City, where he served as president and producer.

 During the 1990s, Mardikes developed an influential sound playback technique known as "MS-Stereo."
+This work led to the later development of the Sound Mandala.

-He also took part in the creation of TixKC.com, a 1/2-price, day-of-sale virtual performing arts kiosk established as a joint project between UMKC Central Ticket Office and 11 other Kansas City-based performing arts organizations.
+In 2004, he created TixKC.com, a 1/2-price, day-of-sale virtual performing arts kiosk established as a joint project between UMKC Central Ticket Office and 11 other Kansas City-based performing arts organizations.
+WDAF-TV/ Fox 4 of Kansas City served as a major media sponsor promoting the kiosk.

 In addition to his career as a teacher and sound designer, Mardikes is a co-founder of the Kansas City Actors Theatre (KCAT), formed in 2004.
 He is an active member of the United States Institute for Theatre Technology (USITT), where he has served as Commissioner and Vice Commissioner of Sound Design.
-Mardikes was also one of five professional sound designers who helped facilitate the organization of sound designers into the United Scenic Artists (USA) Local 829 which has led to the official recognition of sound design by the League of Resident Theatres (LORT) and professional theatres nationwide, as well as authoring the Sound Design examination for new designers.
+Mardikes was also one of five professional sound designers who helped facilitate the organization of sound designers into the United Scenic Artists (USA) Local 829 which has led to the official recognition of sound design by the League of Resident Theatres (LORT) and professional theatres nationwide, and authoring the Sound Design examination for new designers.
 Among the topics of his published writing include examinations into copyright practices and licensing for sound design in the theatre.
-In 1986, Mardikes founded the City Spark recording studio in Kansas City, where he served as president and producer.